 - PhD (Drama), The University of Manchester, UK

-- MA (Educational Theatre and Applied Theatre), New York University, USA
+- MA (Educational Theatre), New York University, USA

 - BA Honours (English Language), National University of Singapore, Singapore

-Dr Edmund Chow is an educator and applied theatre practitioner.
+Dr Edmund Chow is an educator and theatre director.
 He specialises in applied theatre, applied storytelling and arts pedagogies across disciplines and industries.
 He mentors arts researchers and builds capacity for teacher development programmes.
-His topics of interests include the representation of cultures and identities, as well as the production of theory and knowledge.
+His research interests include the representation of cultures and identities, as well as the production of theory and knowledge.

 Prior to joining LASALLE, he completed his Post-Doctoral Fellowship at the INSEAD Business School, where he used experiential pedagogies such as storytelling and improvisation to develop a communications and leadership module for the MBA and Executive MBA classes in campuses across Europe, Singapore, and the Middle East.